ruabmbua/msi_klm/README.md

 Just an example on how to set the right part of your keyboard to fully red:
 *msi_klm --right ff0000 --mode ON*

+When compiled with GUI support, then launch *msi_klm-gui*, which should show you the user interface.